patooworld/PWCloud/Azure-Data-Studio-FAQ.md

 - Use database diagrams and table designers
 - Need access to Registered Servers

+## If ADS is a multi-database tool, will it also support CosmosDB, Spark Databricks and/or Azure Data Explorer anytime soon?

+SQL and Postgres are currently supported.
+Other platforms are not yet committed, but we’re watching to see what the demand is.

 ## Where can I learn more about Azure Data Studio?

 [aka.ms/AzureDataStudio](http://aka.ms/AzureDataStudio)